pgraft blog header

 sudo systemctl restart postgresql

-psql -c "CREATE EXTENSION pgraft; SELECT pgraft_init();"
+psql -d mydatabase -c "CREATE EXTENSION pgraft;"

-psql -c "SELECT * FROM pgraft_get_cluster_status();"
+psql -d mydatabase -c "SELECT pgraft_init();"

 Resources and Community